swetank01/swetank01/README.md

 #### About :

-- 🔭 I’m currently working on  ITneer💻
+- 🔭 I’m currently working on  9Hertz💻
-- 🌱 I’m currently learning DevSecOps👮🏻‍  Serverless🌨  GO🏆
+- 🌱 I’m currently learning Python🐍 Sys-Architecure🏛 DevSecOps👮🏻‍ Serverless🌨  GO🏆
-- 👯 I’m looking to collaborate on OpenSource📖 & SaaS Based Product🚀
+- 👯 I’m looking to collaborate on OpenSource📖 & Create Small SaaS Based Product🚀
-- 🤔 I’m looking for help with Devops♾
+- 🤔 I’m looking for help with Any Tech
 - 💬 Ask me about **Future**🌕
 - 📫 How to reach me: [swetank01](https://www.linkedin.com/in/swetanksoni01/)
 - 😄 Pronouns: Sh-way-tank